Adrita-Khan/Adrita-Khan/README.md

 - *Complete MSc in **Applied Mathematics and Computational Science (AMCS)** at North South University (NSU).*
 - *Enroll in a PhD program in **Astrophysics or Computational Physics.***
 - *Collaborate with international research teams on **multiwavelength Astronomy projects**.*
-- *Develop a robust understanding of the mathematical and computational aspects in Physics and Astronomy prior to commencing my PhD.*
+- *Build a strong foundation in the mathematical and computational principles of *Physics* and *Astronomy* prior to commencing my PhD.*

 ---